BuAshraf/Employee-Management-System/BackEnd/README.md

 ## 📞 Support

 ### **Getting Help**
-- 📧 **Email**: admin@ems.com
+- 📧 **Email**: muhammedalmugera21@gmail.com
 - 🐛 **Issues**: Create GitHub issue
 - 📖 **Documentation**: Check API_DOCUMENTATION.md
 - 💬 **Questions**: Use demo credentials to test system

 ### **FAQ**
 **Q: How do I reset admin password?**
-A: Use the hidden owner account (BuAshraf/Mukulaib@Ems) to manage other accounts.
+A: Use the super admin account to manage other accounts.

 **Q: Can I change the default port?**
 A: Yes, modify `server.port` in application.properties for backend.

-**Q: How do I access the owner account?**
-A: Login with username "BuAshraf" and password "Mukulaib@Ems" - it has super admin privileges.

 ---